verdaccio/verdaccio/README.md

 helm install verdaccio/verdaccio
 ```

-Are you still using **Verdaccio 4**?.
-Check the [migration guide from 4.x to 5.x](https://verdaccio.org/blog/2021/04/14/verdaccio-5-migration-guide).

 ## Programmatic API

 Verdaccio can be used as a module for launch a server programmatically, [you can find more info at the website](https://verdaccio.org/docs/verdaccio-programmatically#using-the-module-api).